Struggling with your niche?

 Niching is tricky to address.
 Again, you’re not stupid.
 It’s genuinely tricky.
 It can take time to sort it out.
 It’s not the kind of thing you can always figure out on your own.
 But sometimes a weekend workshop is too short a period of time to sort it out.

-Thus I came up with a six week course where you could take a tiny step each week to figuring it all out.
+Thus I came up with a seven week course where you could take a tiny step each week to figuring it all out.

-Though not really figuring it ‘all’ out because the goal (and this might surprise you) is not about you finding ‘your niche’ by the end of the six weeks.
+Though not really figuring it ‘all’ out because the goal (and this might surprise you) is not about you finding ‘your niche’ by the end of the seven weeks.

 So, what is the goal?